sre-tools/ansible-supervisor-amzn2/ansible-supervisor-amzn2/README.md

 #### Sample monitored program
 Refer this [welcome.conf](https://github.com/sre-tools/ansible-supervisor-amzn2/blob/master/ansible-supervisor-amzn2/templates/etc/supervisor/conf_d/welcome.conf.j2)

-Note: extension should be is .conf
+Note: extension should be is .conf<br />
+logs for this sample app are stored in /var/log/welcome

 #### Include directory for monitoring
 ```